 To assist employers with filling open positions due to labor shortages or increased needs arising from COVID-19 related factors, there will be a temporary adjustment to MERS rehired retiree requirements.
-Retirees who return to work due to employer need will not have their pension benefits suspended if they exceed the 1,000 hour limit during 2021; this waiver will expire as of 12/31/2021 or earlier, if requested by the employer.
+Retirees who return to work due to employer need will not have their pension benefits suspended if they exceed the 1,000 hour limit during 2021; this waiver will expire as of 12/31/2022.
 The bona fide separation of 60-days is applicable and a Working in Retirement certification (form 29c) is required to be on file.

 EMPLOYER COVID-19 FAQS